 How can one listen to an image in Campt's terms?
 What are the lower frequencies of the ‘quiet’ photographs she discusses?

 Campt (p.
-18) describes that quietude is in no way absence, it is expressive and excessive: „quietude was anything but simple. “ (p.
-18) She describes the experience from a gallery, where the exposition is dedicated to identification photos of black community, as making one surrounded by far more questions.
+18) describes that quietude of photographs is in no way absence of affect, it is expressive and excessive: „quietude was anything but simple. “ (p.
+18) She describes the experience from a gallery, where the exhibtion is dedicated to Ugandian identification photos of black community, as making one surrounded by far more questions.

-These faceless shots, united by absence of face cut out of the photo, are drawn attention to the removed elements, but at the same time to: „details intended to impose uniformity jackets, poses, and backdrops—are now serialized enactments of individuality and difference. “ (p.
-20)
+These faceless shots, united by absence of face cut out of the photo, are drawn attention to the removed elements: the gestures of hands stroking a boy, a suit jacket that is loaned….. ,: „details intended to impose uniformity - jackets, poses, and backdrops—are now serialized enactments of individuality and difference. “ (p.
+20) is this clear at all?

-These images were created as serial, it was required by the structure as visual authentication for filling claims. (p.
-22) When Campt raises question, whether images emit sound, she about the particular exhibiton says: “It resonates intensely as an effect of their seriality—the seriality of turquoise ties, navy blue blazers, vividly patterned traditional dresses, and red, white, and blue backdrops.” (p.
-23) Through compulsory uniformity the sounds of everyday practices are combined, thus multiplied.
+These identity photographs were created as serial, it was required by the structure as visual authentication for filling claims. (p.
+22) and yet they can arouse affect When Campt raises question, whether images emit sound, she about the particular exhibiton says: “It resonates intensely as an effect of their seriality—the seriality of turquoise ties, navy blue blazers, vividly patterned traditional dresses, and red, white, and blue backdrops.” (p.
+23) Through compulsory uniformity the sounds of everyday practices and of aspiration – to move, travel, are combined, thus multiplied.
 Consuming these images therefore does stimulate more than merely the visual.
+It can stir affect when we feel the aspiration and humanity of these African subjects

-Following Campt suggests her ways of listening to images, looking for rhytms and patterns, looking for affective registers, further: “on how and why such photos touch and move people both physically and affectively; and on excavating the gendered narratives of
+Following Campt suggests her ways of listening to images akin to hum, looking for rhytms and patterns, activating affective registers, further: “on how and why such photos touch and move people both physically and affectively; and on excavating the gendered narratives of

 diaspora captured in images of communities.”
-By pointing out the haptic importance, she proves that a touch is not only physical, but psychical as well.
+By pointing out the haptic importance through the affective frequences, she suggests that a touch is not only physical, but psychical as well.
 And the feeling could be gained by their sonic qualities.
-What she does to embrace the feeling is using context, looking for connections based on the photo performances.
+What she does to embrace the feeling is using context, looking for connections and contextualization based on the photo performances.
 For example passport photos may seem quiet, mute, but they are the example of aspiration: “They are images that

 transmit their sitters’ hopes and dreams prior to travel, along with the journeys these documents made possible.“ (p.
 26)